vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_registry.md

     The first two formats redirect automatically to https://<i>vic_appliance_address</i>:9443.
 If the vSphere Integrated Containers appliance was configured to expose the file server on a different port, the redirect uses the port specified during deployment.
 If you specify HTTPS, you must include the port number in the address.
 2. Click the link to **Go to the vSphere Integrated Containers Management Portal**.
-2. Log in with a vSphere administrator or Cloud administrator user account.
+2. Log in with a vSphere administrator or Management Portal administrator user account.

-    vSphere administrator accounts for the Platform Service Controller with which vSphere Integrated Containers is registered are automatically granted Cloud Admin access in the management portal.
+    vSphere administrator accounts for the Platform Service Controller with which vSphere Integrated Containers is registered are automatically granted the Management Portal administrator role.
 2. Go to **Administration** > **Configuration**, and click the link to download the **Registry Root Certificate**.

 ## Options <a id="options"></a>